 The HRP follows the border of Spain and France through countryside, wilderness, national parks, and some of Europe's most remote sheep pastures.

-I got the idea to hike the Pyrenees after browsing the internet for long hikes in Europe.
-Somehow traversing this mountain range seemed special because it starts and ends with a swim in the ocean.
+I liked the idea of hiking the HRP (Haute Route Pyrénéene) because it starts and ends with a swim in the ocean.
 You start at the Atlantic coast in Hendaye, France and end at the Mediterranean at Banyuls-sur-Mer, crossing the entire European continent at its narrowest part.
-800 km in about 50 days seemed doable, but I was not prepared for the amount of altitude change on the HRP (Haute Route Pyrénéene).
-With 48,000m of total gain, this trek almost never stayed on flat land; it was always climbing or descending along the rugged ridgeline of the Pyrenees.
+I read that most people take about 50 days from start to finish, with 800km of distance and 48,000m of total elevation gain.

 Following the Paul Whiteburn pocket guide (a pdf downloaded on my phone) and Mapy.cz (a free offline map app with topo lines), I navigated the mountains in weeklong sections.
 At the end of each section was a town, where I could buy more groceries for the next section.
-The abundance of alternate routes also made the HRP kind of a choose-your-own-adventure, so nobody I encountered did exactly the same hike as me.
+The abundance of alternate routes also made the HRP kind of a choose-your-own-adventure, so nobody does the same exact route.

 I ate calorie dense foods that did not spoil easily.
 In France, this meant cheese.
 In Spain, it was cured meats.
 Every once in a while I'd buy a tremendous meal at a restaurant.